 21st May 2015

-Professor Peter Gilbert Memorial Lecture: Spirituality, Well-
+The Professor Peter Gilbert Memorial Lecture: A Compassionate Approach to Spiritual and Mental Well-

 Presented by: Professor Paul Gilbert, Head of the Mental Health Research Unit and Professor of Clinical Psychology at the University of Derby.

 Cost: £26.50 and (£6.50 unwaged)

 Venue: Mahatma Gandhi Hall, Indian YMCA, 41 Fitzroy Square, London, W1T 6AQ

 Venue: Essex Unitarian Church, 112 Palace Gardens Terrace, London, W8 4RT

 Time: 2.00 to 4.00pm

 Welcome to our Forum

 Welcome to our new and exciting website, we hope you enjoy it and find it helpful.
 We are a group of people who are passionate about mental health and spirituality.